telehash/TMesh/TMesh.md

 ## Overview

-TMesh is the composite of three distinct layers, the physical radio medium encoding (PHY), the shared management of the spectrum (MAC), and the networking relationships between 2+ motes (Mesh).
+TMesh is the composite of three distinct layers, the physical radio medium encoding (PHY), the shared management of the spectrum (MAC), and the networking relationships between 2 or more motes (Mesh).

 Common across all of these is the concept of an `epoch`, which is a generated set of unique window sequences shared between two motes in one `medium`.
 A `window` is where one `knock` can occur from one mote to another unique to that window and epoch.
 A `knock` is the transmission of a 64 byte fixed frame of payload, plus any medium-specific overhead (preamble).

 Each epoch is the smallest divisible unit of bandwidth and is only capable of a max throughput of 120 bits per second average, approximately 1 kilobyte per minute.
 Every mote has at least one receiving epoch and one sending epoch per link to another mote, and will typically have multiple epochs with other motes to increase the overall bandwidth capacity and minimize latency.

-The number and types of epochs available depend entirely on the current energy budget, every epoch type has a fixed minimum energy cost per window to send/receive based on the medium settings.
+The number and types of epochs available depend entirely on the current energy budget, every epoch type has a fixed minimum energy cost per window to send/receive based on the medium definition.

-A community is simply the overall set of motes that have both minimum trust in each other are using a common medium to facilitate larger scale mesh routing.
+A community is any set of motes that are using a common medium definition and have enough trust to establish a telehash link for sharing peer motes and act as a router to facilitate larger scale meshing.
 Within any community, the motes that can directly communicate over an epoch are called neighbors, and any neighbor that has a higher z-index is always considered the current leader and may have additional responsibilities.

 ### PHY